 Iceland is one of the best places in the world to see puffins.
 You can get extra close to them during puffin tours as the guides know exactly where to find them.
 If you are going to see them by yourself, make sure to NEVER touch them, it can be really harmful to those cute little guys as their feathers have special properties that deflect water.
 Petting them can ruin it so please be careful and responsible.
 Feeding them is also a bad idea, these animals are wild and they are able to feed themselves.
 The best places to see puffins in Iceland are Akurey and Lundey Islands near Reykjavík, the Vestmannaeyjar Islands in South Iceland and Dyrhólaey cliffs in South Iceland.
 To know everything about the cutest birds on Earth, you can read this really complete article.

 Arctic foxes, or Polar foxes, are Iceland’s only native mammals.
 Indeed, horses, sheep, and cattle were deliberately brought to the island by early settlers.
-The foxes’ fur color changes along the year from white in winter to brown in summer, which makes the perfect camouflage to hunt and not being hunted.
-You can see Arctic Foxes where there is a big birdlife, as birds are their main preys.
+The foxes’ fur color changes along the year from white in winter to brown in summer, which makes the perfect camouflage to hunt and not be hunted.
+You can see Arctic Foxes where there is a big birdlife, as birds are their main prey.
 The little furry cuties are located mostly around the Westfjords, more particularly in Hornstrandir Nature Reserve.
 Other good spots to see arctic foxes are Þórsmörk and Snæfellsjökull National Park.
 However, be armed with patience and perseverance if you want to have the chance to see one.

 Despite their small size (80-120cm) Icelandic horses are really strong, they can cross rough terrain and are used for farm works.
 You should never call them “ponies” in front of an Icelander if you want to stay on good terms.
 Icelandic people are proud of their friendly, cute and powerful horses.
 All along the ring road and many of the main roads around Iceland, you will be able to see the horses and sometimes get really close to them.
 There are also many horseback riding tours to explore Iceland with a faithful companion.